sara-nl/Performance-Analysis-Framework-guide/Extrae-Paraver/extrae.md

 #
 $ prv2dim gmx_mpi.chop2.prv gmx_mpi.chop2.dimemas.dim
 ```
-and simulate with an ideal target architecture.

 From the [Dimemas tutorial](https://tools.bsc.es/sites/default/files/documentation/2.introduction_to_dimemas.tar.gz), we can get examples of Dimemas configuration files.
 Read the `index.pdf` file for Dimemas usage instructions.

 Here we use the configuration file to simulate an ideal machine with infinite bandwidth and 0 latency: [ideal.cfg](../../dimemas_cfgs/ideal.cfg).
 ```
-# simulate ideal machine: infinite bandwidth and 0 latency
-# or use  `Dimemas -p gmx_mpi.dimemas-out.prv -C --config-file ${EBROOTDIMEMAS}/share/cfgs/ideal.cfg`
 $ Dimemas -p gmx_mpi.chop2.dimemas-ideal.prv ../../dimemas_cfgs/ideal.cfg --dim gmx_mpi.chop2.dimemas.dim
 ```

 Then
 - Load [parallel_efficiency.cfg](../../paraver_cfgs/methodology/parallel_efficiency.cfg) on the trace generated with the ideal Dimemas simulation, `gmx_mpi.dimemas-ideal.prv` -> [paraver_parallel-efficiency_gromacs-tiny_ideal-network.png](../../captions/paraver_parallel-efficiency_gromacs-tiny_ideal-network.png)
   The entry “Maximum” in the second column specifies the actual value of Microscopic load balance.
 - The actual value of communication efficiency can be computed by dividing the elapsed time of the ideal Dimemas simulation to the elapsed time of the original Paraver trace:  1821121293 ns / 910560646 ns = 2
 -> THIS IS WRONG !!! and an impossible value
-So I try on the whole traces
+So I try on the whole trace
 ```
 $ prv2dim gmx_mpi.prv gmx_mpi.dimemas.dim
 $ Dimemas -p gmx_mpi.dimemas-ideal.prv ../../dimemas_cfgs/ideal.cfg --dim gmx_mpi.dimemas.dim